spiralhalo/CanvasTutorial/Chapter-2.md

 ```

 Notice the `gl_FragData[0]` and `gl_FragDepth` variables.
 These are used for writing the color and depth data respectively.

+> **What is a fragment?** A fragment is simply an "unprocessed" pixel!
+The fragment shader is responsible in processing and writing fragments into the framebuffer before they can be displayed as pixels on the screen or further processed by post-processing shader.

 ## Testing your first render